senhafathimaa/wazuh-vt-threatcheck/README.md

 ---

 ##  Overview

-This project demonstrates the deployment and configuration of Wazuh SIEM v4.14.0 integrated with multiple threat intelligence tools for automated real-time threat detection, analysis, and incident response.
+This project demonstrates the deployment and configuration of **Wazuh SIEM v4.14.0** integrated with multiple threat intelligence tools for automated real-time threat detection, analysis, and incident response.

-The entire stack runs on Kali Linux 2026.2 using Docker Engine 29.6.0.
-The Wazuh Manager, Indexer, and Dashboard run inside Docker containers, while the Wazuh Agent is installed directly on the Kali Linux host machine (BLACKICE) — making the Kali host itself the monitored endpoint.
+The entire stack runs on **Kali Linux 2026.2** using **Docker Engine 29.6.0**.
+The Wazuh Manager, Indexer, and Dashboard run inside Docker containers, while the **Wazuh Agent is installed directly on the Kali Linux host machine (BLACKICE)** — making the Kali host itself the monitored endpoint.

-⚠️ Endpoint Clarification: The Wazuh Agent monitors the Kali Linux host machine (BLACKICE), not the Docker containers.
+> ⚠️ **Endpoint Clarification:** The Wazuh Agent monitors the **Kali Linux host machine (BLACKICE)**, not the Docker containers.
 The agent communicates with the Wazuh Manager container over port 1514 on localhost (127.0.0.1).

 ---

 ## Architecture